chriskinsman/tilloo/README.md

 ## Notifications

-There are notifiers included that can notify of job failures via Mandrill or AWS SNS.
+There are notifiers included that can notify of job failures via Mandrill, AWS SNS, or AWS SES.
 Notifiers are easily added for other destinations.
 If you add one please submit a pull request and share it.

 ## Resources
 * Running tilloo on Raspberry PI/k3s - [tilloo-k3s] (https://github.com/chriskinsman/tilloo-k3s)